bfansports/CloudTranscode/README.md

 $> sudo docker run sportarc/cloudtranscode TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:TranscodeAsset
 ```

-Using this syntax you will start an activity worker that processes one type of activity.
+Using these commands, you can start an activity worker that processes one type of activity.
+In these cases `ValidateAssetActivity` and `TranscodeAssetActivity`

 ## Integrate with your client app

-Your workers will do the work as wanted but your client applications will not have any idea of what is going on.
+Your Cloud Transcode workers (or custom workers) will do the work as wanted but your client applications that initiated the workflow will not have any idea of what is going on.

-In order to hook your client applications with CT, you must implement a class/interface with CT.
+In order to hook your client applications with Cloud Transcode, you must implement a PHP Interface.

-Your class will contain all the callback methods that will be called when events occur in your CT workflow:
+Your Interface will contain all the callback methods that will be called when events occur in your CT workflow:

    - onStart
    - onHeartbeat